nathanhornby/alchemist-theme/README.md

 'alchemist-theme' should now be available in Sublime Text under 'Color Scheme' in 'Preferences'.

+To complete the experience you can also grab my settings file [here](https://gist.github.com/nathanhornby/2e0817cedf0981e06ad5).

 *n.b.
 I'll eventually add the scheme to Sublime Text package manager, once I consider it more complete.*

 ## Screenshots